Get answers to your financial questions

 Grants are financial aid that does not have to be repaid.
 The grant amount is based on financial need, cost of attendance, and enrollment status.
-Grants are need-based awards; please visit the SFS website for additional information.
+Grants are need-based awards; please visit the Office of Financial Aid for additional information.

 Satisfactory Academic Progress

 To qualify for and receive financial aid, students must make Satisfactory Academic Progress (SAP) in a program of study that will lead to a degree, teaching certificate and must be in good academic standing at the University.
 When students apply for financial aid, their progress will be measured against a series of standards.
 Having one or more of the violations will result in the suspension of financial aid eligibility.
 Satisfactory Academic Progress (SAP) is reviewed at the end of each term.

 The following are common violations and remedies for graduate students.
 The Office of Financial Aid provides further information online at Satisfactory Academic Progress.

 - The number of credits students plan to earn on their Program of Study (a form called the GS6) is low in comparison to the actual number of credits that they earn on their transcript.